jiaohehu/NPreview/doc/DOC-diagram.md

 # Path functions

 Note that for a path function all its arguments must be either a path variable or a number.
-Coordinate list is not valid.
-In the following examples all letters a, b, c are path variables.
+Coordinate numbers are also allowed.

+In addition, argument lists for a path function is specified between a set of curly braces.

-The `&midpoint()` function returns the mid point of the first two points in a path expression if a single argument is given.
+The `&midpoint` function returns the mid point of the first two points in a path expression if a single argument is given.
 Following returns a path with a single point: (1.5,2), which is the mid point of (1,1) and (2,3).

     path a = (1,1) (2,3)
-    path b = &midpoint(&a)
+    path b = &midpoint{&a[0],&a[1]}

 Note that only the first two points of a path is used.
 The other points are ignored.
 Thus if path a has three points, then the third point